 - Procedure: Left Elbow

 “I had constant pain in my elbow for about five months.
 I tried rubbing, bands, and injections.
 These only helped for a little while.
-Then I saw Dr. Rizza.
-She did the ultrasound and showed the bad tissue in there.
+Then I came in for a consultation.
+The provider did the ultrasound and showed the bad tissue in there.
 I had the procedure, and my now my elbow’s doing great.
 I’m 95% better and would definitely recommend this procedure.”

 About the Procedure

-To prepare for the procedure, Dr. Rizza numbs the affected area with a local anesthetic.
-She then uses a scalpel to make a tiny incision through the skin and inserts a small needle.
+To prepare for the procedure, the provider numbs the affected area with a local anesthetic.
+He then uses a scalpel to make a tiny incision through the skin and inserts a small needle.
 The needle emits ultrasonic waves to identify and locate the scar tissue within the tendon.
 Once the damaged tissue is located, the ultrasonic waves break it apart.
 The tissue is then removed, creating an inflammatory reaction within the tendon that promotes healing.
 Inflammatory cells alert the body that there has been damage and that it can begin the healing process.

 PNT is a treatment used when a patient has been suffering from chronic tendon pain for longer than three months and conservative treatments such as rest, anti-inflammatory medications, and physical therapy fail to alleviate the problem.
-Even though the procedure is low risk, Dr. Rizza first consults with the patient to determine if he is a good candidate for the procedure.
-She makes sure that the patient is healthy enough for the procedure and that the pain is located in a treatable site.
-She then performs a diagnostic ultrasound that shows the diseased tendon.
+Even though the procedure is low risk, the provider first consults with the patient to determine if he is a good candidate for the procedure.
+Then he makes sure that the patient is healthy enough for the procedure and that the pain is located in a treatable site before he performs a diagnostic ultrasound that shows the diseased tendon.